SMTV Live: Cancellation and final episode

 In August 2003, after two years of declining ratings following the departure of Ant & Dec, ITV announced the cancellation of SMTV Live, to be replaced by an as-yet untitled programme featuring "games, sketches, music and acquired programming, with increased interactive elements."
 CD:UK, however, would remain for the time being.
 Steven Andrew, ITV's controller of children's programmes, said: "After five fantastic years of SM:TV we all recognised it was time for a change.
 We have gone for a show that is all about fun with a team with bags of fresh ideas.
 I'm confident the new show, teamed with CD:UK, will be a compelling proposition for kids."
-The replacement show in question was Ministry of Mayhem.
+The replacement show became Ministry of Mayhem.

-On 27 December 2003, the grand finale which includes all the presenters singing a version of "My Way" by Frank Sinatra with the SMTV end credits rolling through the last chorus.
-And for the big finale, a special fireworks display with the words SMTV Live 1998-2003 written in it, and flashback voices from Ant, Dec and Cat.
-The screen fades and SMTV comes to an end after five and a half years.
-No copyright text was written after the credits.
+The programme marked the end of its five-year run with a series of SMTV Gold specials, featuring highlights from the show and cartoons, presented by Stephen Mulhern and Des Clarke with different celebrity co-hosts each week.
+The Gold series ended on 20 December 2003, with the very last SMTV Live programme airing on Saturday 27 December 2003, recorded at the Riverside Studios in Hammersmith, having moved from its original location at The London Studios.
 At one point, the Gold episodes were broadcast on Saturday afternoons because of morning coverage of the 2003 Rugby World Cup.

 Video releases

-The series spawned two video releases – the first, Chums, was released in 2000 by the Contender Entertainment Group and featured six full Chums episodes and a selection of other SMTV comedy segments.
-The VHS was released on DVD four years later, also by Contender.
+The series spawned two video releases.
+The first release, Chums, was released on November 20, 2000 by Contender Entertainment Group and featured six full Chums episodes and a selection of other SMTV comedy segments.

-A second release from Universal Pictures Video, The Best of SMTV Live So Far, was released in 2001, featuring specially produced links recorded shortly before Ant & Dec's departure and an extended compilation of sketches and segments.
+A second release, The Best of SMTV Live - So Far!, was released on November 19, 2001 by Universal Pictures (UK) Ltd and featured specially produced links recorded shortly before Ant & Dec's departure and an extended compilation of sketches and segments.

 Awards

 SMTV Live was twice voted Best Entertainment Programme at the BAFTA Children's Film and Television Awards (2000 & 2002) and won BAFTA & British Comedy awards voted for by the public.

-Ant & Dec won the Royal Television Society award for best presenter in 2001 for their work on the programme while Cat Deeley won the BAFTA for best children's presenter in the same year.
+Ant & Dec won the Royal Television Society award for best presenter in 2001 for their work on the programme, while Cat Deeley won the BAFTA for best children's presenter in the same year.

 In 2014, it was in 5th place for Channel 5's 50 Greatest Kids TV Shows.

 In 2001, it finished 27th place in a Channel 4 poll for the 100 Greatest Kids' TV Shows.